mainmatter/gerust/site/docs/tutorial-standard/auth-middleware.md

 :::

-The `User` entity has an `id` and `name` only – the `token` is not exposed as a property at all so there's no risk of leaking it by e.g. responding with a `User` entity that's serialized to JSON.
+The `User` entity has an `id` and `name` only – we did not include the token in the field list when generating ent entity because we don't want it to be exposed as a property at all so there's no risk of leaking it by e.g. responding with a `User` entity that's serialized to JSON.
 The only way to load a user from the database is via the user's secret token and the `load_with_token` function.

 Let's generate the corresponding migration next: